iamarbabkhan/Git/setup-git-with-github.md

 git config --global credential.helper 'cache --timeout=3600'
 ```
 These commands ensure that your credentials are cached for smoother authentication with GitHub.
+### Conclusion
+With SSH configured for GitHub, you've enhanced the security and efficiency of your development workflow.
+By following these steps, you can seamlessly collaborate on projects hosted on GitHub, enjoying the benefits of version control and streamlined communication.